 In English language arts and literacy, this means three major changes.
 Students will continue reading and writing.
 But in addition to stories and literature, they will read more texts that provide facts and background knowledge in areas including science and social studies.
 They will read more challenging texts and be asked more questions that will require them to refer back to what they have read.
 There will also be an increased emphasis on building a strong vocabulary so that students can read and understand challenging material.

-What your child will be learning in grade four English language arts and literacy
+What your child will be learning in grade five English language arts and literacy

-In grade four, students will continue to build important reading, writing, speaking, and listening skills.
+In grade five, students will continue to build important reading, writing, speaking, and listening skills.
 They will read more challenging literature, articles, and other sources of information and continue to grow their vocabulary.
-They will also be expected to clearly explain in detail what they have read by referring to details or information from the text.
-In writing, students will organize their ideas and develop topics with reasons, facts, details, and other information.
+Students will also be expected to understand and clearly summarize what they have learned from readings and classroom discussions, referring to specific evidence and details from the text.
+Students will write regularly and continue to develop their ability to gather, organize, interpret, and present information.
 Activities in these areas will include:

-- Identifying the theme or main idea of a story, play, or poem - Comparing stories from different cultures - Explaining how an author uses facts, details, and evidence to support their points - Reading and understanding information presented in charts, graphs, timelines, and other illustrations - Learning the rules of spoken and written English - Learning and using new words, including words related to specific subjects (such as science words) - Participating in class discussions by listening, asking questions, sharing ideas, and building on the ideas of others - Giving a class presentation on a topic or telling a story using relevant, organized facts and details and speaking clearly - Writing stories with dialogue and descriptions of character's actions, thoughts, and feelings - Taking notes and organizing information from books, articles, and online sources to learn more about a topic - Writing research or opinion papers over extended periods of time
+- Determining the theme of a story, play, or poem, including how characters respond to challenges - Comparing and contrasting stories that deal with similar themes or topics - Explaining how authors use reasons and evidence to support their points or ideas - Drawing on information from multiple books, articles, or online sources to locate an answer or to solve a problem quickly - Learning the rules of spoken and written English - Learning and using new words, including words related to specific subjects (such as science words) - ••• Understanding figurative language - Participating in class discussions by listening, asking questions, sharing ideas, and building on the ideas of others - Giving a class presentation on a topic or telling a story, introducing relevant facts and details in a clear, logical order - Writing research or opinion papers over extended periods of time